-Seeds of contemplative practices and pedagogies
+Seeds of contemplative practices and pedagogy

 The Tree of Contemplative Practices.
 The roots symbolize the foundation of awareness and connection, while the trunk represents the core of being present and connected to life.
 The branches are various groupings of practices, such as Stillness, Generative, Creative, Active, Relational, Movement, and Ritual/Cyclical, with specific examples listed on the leaves, like meditation, loving-kindness, journaling, and deep listening.